vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## Multithreading Overview

 For the last 20 years, computers and game consoles have had multiple cores in their CPUs.
 Over time, the number of cores has increased, with the new consoles having 8 cores with hyperthreading, and PCs getting more and more cores, with things like some ARM servers hitting 80 real cores in a single CPU.
-Meanwhile, the single-thread performance of CPUs has been relatively stagnant for quite a while, hitting a GHZ barrier of 4-5 gz of clock speed in the CPUs.
+Meanwhile, the single-thread performance of CPUs has been relatively stagnant for quite a while, hitting a GHZ barrier of 4-5ghz of clock speed in the CPUs.
 This means that applications these days need to be programmed for multiple cores to really use the full power of the CPU.

 A multicore CPU generally has multiple "standalone" cores, each of them being a full CPU on its own.
 Each of the cores can execute an arbitrary program on its own.
 If the CPU has hyperthreading/SMT, the CPU will not execute one thread of program instructions, but multiple (often 2).
 When this happens the inner resources of the CPU (memory units, math units, logic units, caches) will be shared between those multiple threads.